shawnhuyiwen/pulse/docs/Methodology/MechanicalVentilatorMethodology.md

 @anchor ventilator-assumptions
 ## Assumptions and Limitations

 Currently, the Mechanical Ventilator uses ideal pressure sources and one-way valves.
-Only setting appropriate for a PC-CMV, VC-CMV, and VC-AC modes are allowed and tested.
+Only setting appropriate for a PC-CMV, VC-CMV, PC-AC, VC-AC, and CPAP modes are tested.
 However, the system is defined and implemented to allow for future mode expansion without data model changes.

 @anchor ventilator-results
 # Results and Conclusions